 MIT’s expectations for students and student organizations are outlined in the Mind and Hand Book and in the Handbook on Academic Integrity.
-In addition, see Policies and Procedures and the Housing Policies.
-This may not exhaust the policies under the COD’s authority, so students and student organizations are encouraged to contact the Office of Student Conduct (OSC) with questions.
+In addition, students are required to comply with MIT Policies and Procedures, Housing and Dining Policies, and their Housing Agreements.
+This may not exhaust the policies under the COD’s authority, so students and student organizations are encouraged to contact the Office of Student Conduct and Community Standards (OSCCS) with questions.